ChenZhu-Xie/xczphysics_SilverBullet/CONFIG/Picker/Transcluded File.md

     local sel = editor.filterBox("Jump to", items, "Select a Table...", "Page @ Pos where the Table locates") if not sel then return end

-    if not navigateToTable(sel.ref, sel.pos) then
+    if not navigateToTranscludedFile(sel.page, sel.pos) then
-      editor.flashNotification("Failed to navigate to selected table.")
+      editor.flashNotification("Failed to navigate to selected transclution.")
     end
   end
 }